dmitrySorokin/interferobotProject/README.md

 ```

 > 📋Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).

-## Pre-trained Models

-You can download pretrained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

-> 📋Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.

 ## Datasets